About Global Studies

 In learning to transform ideals into action at the global level, students prepare for careers in the non-profit sector, public service, international organizations, global media, development, the arts, research organizations, education, and law, as well as graduate study in the social sciences, and more.

 Current course clusters for elective study include:

-- Courses explore the tensions between hierarchies and networks, state and non-state actors, flows and borders, rules and exceptions.
-This cluster aims to critically evaluate the assumptions, interests, and values behind the orders and alternatives that structure our field of action.
+- Courses explore the tensions between hierarchies and networks, state and non-state actors, and rules and exceptions, critically evaluating the assumptions, interests, and values behind the orders and alternatives that structure our field of action.

 Bachelor’s Program and Eugene Lang students can declare Global Studies as their major.
 For more information about Global Studies at The New School, including updates on events and courses contact firstname.lastname@example.org.